DISCOVER THE HARMFUL EFFECTS OF PORNOGRAPHY

 WHY THIS MATTERS

 Pornography is more widely accepted, accessible, affordable, and anonymous than ever before.
 For years, porn has often been thought of as an isolated issue—something that can be easily compartmentalized in the lives of consumers, unrelated to anything else that’s going on.
-Thanks to decades of research from major institutions, the world beginning to see just how inaccurate that line of thinking is.
+Thanks to decades of research from major institutions, the world is beginning to see just how inaccurate that line of thinking is.

 There isn’t pornography over here, and trafficking over there… they’re interlinked.